 Playing sports comes with numerous benefits for children, however they do not come without downfalls.
 Injuries can and often do happen.
 Fortunately, injuries in your athletic child can be prevented with a little effort from you, your child and the coach.
+If you are looking for legal support you can contact Overland Park accident lawyer to ensure that intentional harm is avoided.
 More time in the field increases the likelihood for injuries to occur but with preventative measures in place, you can decrease the chances of a common sports-related injury by over 50%.
 Per the Centers for Disease Control (CDC), each year, there are more than 2.6 million reported injuries to children playing sports.

 These 10 tips can help your child stay away from the injuries on the field and get more game time.

 - Enroll in organized sports where the leaders or coaches of the teams are trained at preventing and treating sports-related injuries in children.

 - Consistently use proper gear that is required for the sport.

 - Warm up exercises should always be done prior to playing the sport and cool down exercises should be done after.